Anatomy of the ankle compartment includes:

 - Calcaneo-Fibular Ligament

 Within the lateral compartment of the ankle, you can see the peroneus Brevis tendon.
 The peroneus Longus tendon and the Achilles tendon.

 air2 bursae are located near the insertion of the Achilles tendon into the calcaneus.
 The superior and inferior peroneal retinacula are two bands that would support the tendons of the peroneus Longus and Brevis muscles.
 Finally, the sural nerve passes along the lateral ankle.

 There are many structures present on the lateral side of the ankle.
 These are often susceptible to injury.
 Diagnosis of these injuries can be confusing, and many can be missed.
 The diagnosis of a sprained ankle may be the wrong diagnosis!

 Common Injuries and Conditions Around the Lateral Ankle

 8. Achilles Tendonitis

 This is for educational purposes only.
-Please consult your doctor before you make any decision about your medical care you.
+Please consult your doctor before you decide on your medical care.